-1. All data and information from a trial will be included in the IR-4 Field Data Book, which will be returned to the Regional Field Coordinator by the Field Research Director upon completion of the field portion of the trial.
+1. All data and information from a trial will be included in the IR-4 paper FDB or eFDB, which will be submitted to the Regional Field Coordinator by the Field Research Director upon completion of the field portion of the trial.